Article by: Tom Rozman

 A state park experienced an extended period of unprecedented heavy rain.
 The park was one of the parks in the State Parks Division’s Piedmont Region and excessive rain in the water table put immense stress on the park’s dammed lake, a vital aspect of the park as a destination for the public.
 Adding to the concern was that the impoundment basin’s management for funding reasons had deferred restoring the holding capacity of the basin by draining the lake and removing sedimentation and debris that had been filling the basin–in some areas of the shoreline eutrophication was becoming apparent.
 The park and new region manager had been reviewing the issue before the storm hit to develop a project approach.

-Both the park and region managers were firm believers in the principle of synergy through well established inter-organizational relationships.
+Both the park and region manager were firm believers in the principle of synergy through well established inter-organizational relationships.
 State budgets could be very parsimonious and not infrequently funding for key initiatives could be short or not at all.
-To stay ahead of many situations working systems that could do more with less were critical to operations.
-The two managers in this line of thinking worked every angel to develop working inter-organizational relationships.
+To stay ahead of many situations, working systems that could do more with less were critical to operations.
+The two managers, in this line of thinking, worked every angle to develop working inter-organizational relationships.

-The storm water filled the overflow basin.
-Building pressure in the overflowing basin was causing the water roaring through the venture to shoot a huge jet of water at great velocity a good 200+ feet over the gorge and, it overflowed the earth structure constituting the overflow basin’s dam.
+The storm water had filled the overflow basin.
+Building pressure in the overflowing basin was causing the water roaring through the “venturi” to shoot a huge jet of water at great velocity a good 200+ feet over the gorge.
+At some point the building water began to overflow the earth structure constituting the overflow basin’s dam.
 This included the road on top of the structure.

-The dam also served as the roadbed for the entry road to the state park.
+This catch basin dam also served as the roadbed for the entry road to the state park.
 It carried the electric, water and sewage lines.
-The force of the water began to eat away the earth on either side of the concrete bridge threatening to erode the packed earth anchoring the structure and firing it into the gorge which if this happened, with the then force of the water, would fundamentally weaken the earth structure probably causing its failure—had it failed and destroyed the road into the park, the park would have been temporarily isolated.
+The force of the water began to eat away the earth on either side of the concrete bridge threatening to erode the packed earth anchoring the structure and firing it into the gorge which if this happened, with the then force of the water, would fundamentally weaken the earth structure probably causing its failure.
+Had it failed and destroyed the road into the park, the park would have been temporarily isolated.
 Its water, sewage and power would have been cut as well.

 An important factor in the successful development of this project was earlier outreach to the Transportation Department staff in the area.
 Both the region and park manager had previously made the effort to establish rapport with State Transportation Department leaders in their respective areas.
 The district engineer knew the park and park region managers and a climate of mutual respect existed.
 The three professionals were able to get quickly to what needed to be done and how to do it thus making an informed decision to proceed.

 The project initiated and the roadway was restored.
 The restoration allowed the park to operate safely, receive its electricity and continue its sewage service.
-As well, the ability of the earth structure to act in its overflow basin capacity was also restored.
+As well, the ability of the earth structure to act in its overflow basin capacity as a dam was also restored.

 Consequently, a competent and able ad hoc project team formed and was able to move forward on corrective action rapidly, restoring a situation that threatened to put the park out of business with a major access problem.
 It is fortunate however that a period of over two weeks of precipitation, some of it torrential, came to an end and allowed the ground to dry and the project to proceed.
-The park leadership had much food for thought from some of the lessons learned on further initiatives to take to improve their systems and arrangements for possible similar developments in the future.
+The park leadership had much food for thought from some of the lessons learned.
+This reflection led to further initiatives to take to improve their systems and arrangements for possible similar developments in the future.